rileywheadon/ffa-docs/docs/model-assessment.md

 ## Nonparametric Models

 A **Plotting Position** is a non-parametric estimator used to derive empirical exceedance probabilities.
-By using the plotting position, we can evaluate the quality of our parametric model.
+By using the plotting position, we can evaluate the quality of our parametric model (assuming the model is stationary).
 To compute the plotting position, arrange the sample observations in descending order of magnitude: $x_{n:n} \geq  \dots  \geq  x_{1:n}$.
 Then, the empirical exceedance probabilities are given by the following formula:

 $$
 p_{i:n} = \frac{i-a}{n+1 - 2a}, \quad i \in \{1, \dots , n\}